Telenav/kivakit-extensions/kivakit-data/formats/library/README.md

 ### Summary <a name = "summary"></a>

-This module defines common data formats.
+This module provides packages for use in processing data formats.

 [//]: # (end-user-text)